-According to AG ¶ 2(c), the ultimate determination of whether to grant national security eligibility must be an overall commonsense judgment based upon careful consideration of the applicable guidelines and the whole-person concept.
+According to AG \P 2(c), the ultimate determination of whether to grant national security eligibility must be an overall commonsense judgment based upon careful consideration of the applicable guidelines and the whole-person concept.

-I considered the potentially disqualifying and mitigating conditions in light of all pertinent facts and circumstances surrounding this case, including those discussed in the analysis of the financial considerations guidelines.
-Applicant is a mature and educated individual, who is aware of the Government's security concerns.
-He was informed that his Answer to the SOR was insufficient to mitigate the allegations because it did not contain proof that he was paying or had resolved 9 of the 10 allegations.
-Despite that notice, he did not submit additional evidence.
-Overall, the absence of evidence creates sufficient doubt as to Applicant's judgment, reliability, and suitability for a security clearance.
+I considered the potentially disqualifying and mitigating conditions in light of all pertinent facts and a circumstance surrounding this case, including those discussed in the analysis of the Guideline F.

+Applicant is a mature and educated individual.
+In December 2016, the SOR informed him that his unfiled Federal income tax returns and delinquent debts created security concerns.
+After submitting an Answer to the SOR, the Government's FORM notified that he did not submit sufficient information to mitigate the financial allegations.
+It gave him more time to provide pertinent documentation.
+Despite that notice, he did not submit additional evidence to prove that he addressed the financial security concerns, including proof of payment of two debts he said he paid.
+Overall, the record evidence leaves me with sufficient doubt as to Applicant's judgment, reliability, and suitability for a security clearance.
 He failed to meet his burden to mitigate the security concerns arising under the guideline for financial considerations.